Virginia Henry Mayfield: Career

 After graduating from law school, she worked in the County Treasurer's Legal Department.
 In 1923, she was appointed to a six-year term on the Court of Domestic Relations in the second division of the Birmingham Circuit Court by Governor William W. Brandon.
+Like many women justices in the South, Mayfield found success in the earliest courts to welcome women judges: juvenile and family courts.
 Mayfield was the first woman in Alabama to be appointed as a judge.
 She was also the youngest.

 In 1927, she ran for a position on the circuit bench but was defeated by Roger Snyder, the incumbent.
 When she ran in Jefferson County, she was the first woman to do so.
 Following her loss, she took a position as the state land agent in Jefferson County.
 She then moved to Washington, DC, where she took a position in the Department of Justice.
 The Department transferred her to the Birmingham office where she worked until the office was closed.
 She returned to Washington on staff at the Federal Communications Commission and then worked as a lawyer in the Veteran's Administration in Washington DC.
 Mayfield was admitted to practice before the United States Supreme Court in 1935.